YavuzCan35/IsaacLab_practice1/README.md

 5- Open isaacsim and import the urdf(select movable base if robot is mobile) save it as usd after next step.

-6- Add contact reporter from link prim by right click and save.
+6- Add contact reporter from link prim by right clicking to the lowest ground contacting prims and additionally to the base prim and save.

 7- If rough terrains gonna be used then height scanner is required.